 A: You can get the same training and coaching Roger gives to the United States Military Skills team for their World Championship competitions every year.
 Private training is based on a preliminary assessment of each student's background, proficiency and personal goals.
 Once each student's training objectives are established, both the shooter and Roger agree on a personal training plan.
-Private coaching is offered as follows:

 Q: What class do you recommend?